potdartapan/terraform-devops/README.md

 | apply.yml | Apply approved terraform plan file |
 | destroy.yml | Destroy resources |

+## Azure:

+The terraform state file will be stored in a secured blob container.
+Blob container will be authorized using Service connection and access will be granted to the pipeline using Azure Key Vault.
+Azure Key Vault will be used to store the secrets which can be passed as variable input during execution of the pipeline.

 ## TFLint:

 TFLint is used to check possible errors with the given providers and identify syntacx error that Terraform Validate may not catch.

-Add *.tflint.hcl* file to the root directory to configure providers and additional inputs.
+*.tflint.hcl* file is added to the root directory to configure providers and additional inputs.

 ```
 plugin "azurerm" {